 October 28-30, 2015 • The Desmond, Albany, New York

-The planning has begun for the NYSCHA/NECHA 2015 Combined Annual Meeting, which will be held at The Desmond Hotel in Albany from October 28-30, 2015.
-The planning committee takes great care to select programs that will meet the needs and interests of our many disciplines in college health.
+The NYSCHA/NECHA 2015 Combined Annual Meeting will be held at The Desmond Hotel in Albany from October 28-30, 2015.
+The planning committee has taken great care to select programs that will meet the needs and interests of our many disciplines in college health.

 Conferences/Meetings of Interest

 We would be happy to post your announcement of a conference/meeting being held in New York State.
-Please send your announcement to Mary Madsen at firstname.lastname@example.org.
+Please send your announcement to Shelly Sloan, NYSCHA Communications Chair, at email@example.com.

 Promoting Tobacco Cessation on College Campuses in NYS: Experiences from the Field.

 To view the slides from this webinar, click here.
 Speakers included Scott McIntosh (University of Rochester), Pat Bax (Roswell Park Cancer Center), Sharlyn Daun-Barnett (University of Buffalo), Ann Neilson (College of St. Rose), and Cathy Smith (SUNY Cortland).
 This webinar is sponsored by the American Cancer Society, the NYS Public Health Association, and the NYS Colleges Tobacco-Free Initiative.